A power of attorney is used to appoint someone to manage your financial or business affairs when you’re unable to.

 The difference between power of attorney and guardianship (also known as conservatorship) is that a guardian can only be appointed by a court, so it’s a lengthy and less private process.

 If you’re worried about your elderly parents not having a power of attorney, you should talk to them about the risks of not having one, the legal costs of getting guardianship, and the stress involved.
-Setting up your own power of attorney is a good way to broach the subject and reassure them, while planning for your own future.
+Setting up your own power of attorney is a good way to broach the subject while also planning for your own future.

 5. Conclusion: What Does Power of Attorney Mean for Me?